instax-dutta/OneShotAI/oneshotai/README.md

 # OneShotAI

 OneShotAI is an AI-powered prompt engineering tool that generates highly effective one-shot prompts for AI developers based on user ideas.
-Built with Next.js and designed for rapid prototyping and deployment, it leverages the Mistral API for prompt generation.
+Built with Next.js and designed for rapid prototyping and deployment, it is powered by OneShotML for prompt generation.

 ## Features
 - Generate optimized one-shot prompts for AI development
 - Simple, intuitive web interface
-- Powered by Mistral API
+- Powered by OneShotML
 - Built with Next.js for fast performance and easy deployment

 ## Getting Started